 b.
 Grand Isle County Sheriff’s Department may take into account reported race, ethnicity or other personal characteristics of persons based on credible, reliable, locally relevant, temporally specific information that links a person of specific description to particular criminal incidents and is combined with other identifying information.

 c.
 Under federal and state law, law enforcement agencies are required to provide qualified interpretation services, either in person or telephonically, to any person in need of it.
 Grand Isle County Sheriff’s Department members shall not contact federal immigration authorities for interpretation services, unless a clear emergency requires it and qualified interpretation services are not available through any other means.
 Unless one of the exceptions included in Section VIII applies, the Grand Isle County Sheriff’s Department member shall not ask about the immigration status of the person for whom interpretation is sought.

 III.
 Community Relations

-A. Be courteous and professional;
+a.
+Be courteous and professional;

-C. Ensure that the detention is no longer than necessary to take appropriate action for the known or suspected offense and that the person understands the purpose of reasonable delays;
+c.
+Ensure that a detention is no longer than necessary to take appropriate action for the known or suspected offense and the Grand Isle County Sheriff’s Department member conveys the purpose of the reasonable delays;

-D. Provide Grand Isle County Sheriff’s Department member’s name verbally when requested.
-Grand Isle County Sheriff’s Department members may also provide the information in writing or on a business card.
+d.
+Provide Grand Isle County Sheriff’s Department member’s name verbally when requested.
+Grand Isle County Sheriff’s Department members may also provide the information in writing or on a business card;

+e.
 In addition to the above, officers should answer relevant questions the person may have if doing so will not compromise safety and/or the investigation.

 IV.
 Responding to Bias-Based Reports or Reports Regarding Bias from the Community